DavidMajomi/Stock-Market-Analysis/readme.md

     * Create and enable a python venv
     * Install requirements from the requirements.txt file
 - ### Getting Data
-    * Run the init_all_data.py file from the scripts directory.
+    * Run the setup.py file from the scripts directory.
 This will automatically get the required data for price prediction using LSTM.
+    * Enter required api keys to automatically store them in related files